bevyengine/rfcs/rfcs/45-stageless.md

 Of particular note:

 - Stages entangle ordering and command processing.
-- Plugin authors have no nicer way to export their systems than wrapping them in stages, but imported stages can't be scheduled by the user.
+- Plugin authors have no tools to export their systems other than wrapping them in stages, but the scheduling of imported stages can't be controlled by the user.
-- Nothing can have multiple run criteria.
+- Systems and system sets cannot have multiple run criteria.
 - There's no clear pattern for users to architect turn-based games.
 - There's no clear pattern for users to make a state "span across" multiple stages with our state machine model.
 - Our state machine model (a stack) doesn't enable enough use cases to warrant its complexity.
-- There are just too many types and methods. (looking at you, "`.add_system_to_startup_stage`")
+- There are just too many types and methods. (looking at you, "`.add_system_set_to_startup_stage`")

 Unfortunately, all of these problems are deeply interwoven.
 Despite our best efforts, fixing them incrementally at either the design or implementation stage is impossible, as it results in myopic architecture choices and terrible technical debt.